-As a landlord, it's important to request a security deposit as part of the move-in process.
+As California landlords, it's important to request a security deposit as part of the move-in process.
+Understanding the laws regarding security deposits, including how it relates to one month's rent, can help landlords manage their properties effectively.
 There are lots of advantages to collecting security deposits, including helping you cover:

-• Unpaid rent: One of the most common problems experienced by landlords is unpaid rent.
-If your tenant fails to pay rent, you're entitled to deduct the payment amount from their security deposit.
+• Unpaid rent: One of the most common problems experienced by California landlords is unpaid rent.
+If your tenant fails in paying rent with money, you're entitled to deduct the payment amount from security deposits following the law.

-• Excessive cleaning costs: The tenant is expected to return the rental property to the landlord with the same level of cleanliness as when they moved in.
-If the rental unit is not as clean as it was at the beginning of the tenancy, landlords are allowed to deduct the cleaning costs from security deposits.
+• Excessive cleaning costs: The California tenant is expected to return the rent property to the property owner with the same level of cleanliness as when they moved in.
+If the rent unit is not as clean as it was at the beginning of the tenancy, landlords are allowed to deduct the cleaning costs from security deposits following the law.

-• Excessive property damage: Any damage that is not considered part of normal wear and tear should be charged to the account of the tenant.
-In addition, any alterations made without the approval of the landlord can be deducted from the security deposit.
+• Excessive residential rental properties damage: Any damage that is not considered part of normal wear and tear should be charged to the account of the tenant.
+In addition, any alterations made without the approval of the rent property owner can be deducted from the security deposit following the law.

-• Unpaid bills upon move out: In most cases, tenants are responsible for paying the utilities during the length of their rental agreements.
-However, if the tenant has unpaid utilities when they move out or are evicted, deductions from the security deposit may be used to cover these bills.
+• Unpaid bills upon move out: In most cases, California tenants are responsible for paying the utilities during the length of their rent agreements.
+However, if the tenant has unpaid utilities when they move out or are evicted, deductions from the security deposit may be used to cover these bills following the law.

 Happy%20real%20estate%20agent%20standing%20across%20from%20a%20family%20of%20three%20in%20front%20of%20their%20new%20home